Construction manager, Kaiwhakahaere hanganui

 Tasks

-- Manage construction activities.
+- manage construction sites

 You need experience to become a construction manager and a qualification may be useful.